ska-telescope/ska-integration-test-harness/docs/src/getting_started.rst

    def event_tracer() -> TangoEventTracer:
        """Create a TangoEventTracer to track the events of the devices.""" return TangoEventTracer({
-           # add here an eventual mapping between attribute names and
+           # add here the mapping between attribute names and the
-           # Enum types they are associated to, so assertion errors
+           # Enum types they are associated with, so assertion errors
            # will display meaningful labels
            # E.g. "obsState": ObsState
            # (NOTE: DevState is not needed)